 Kelly Gilmore is a dedicated, down to earth student and teacher of yoga, a massage therapist, a voice for animals and lover of nature.
 She began her studies 12 years ago with a certification in Vinyasa Flow Yoga from White Lotus Foundation.
 Soon after Kelly was introduced to Anusara Yoga and completed a 200RYT with Sarajoy Marsh in 2005.
 Around the same time, she moved to WNC and enrolled in the Asheville School of Massage and Yoga.
 Having several trainings in therapeutic yoga, clinical massage and her 500 RYT in Yoga Therapy with Subtle Yoga, she embraces the opportunity to serve the community and share from her life experiences on and off the mat.

 Amber considers herself a humble student of life.
 She strives to open herself to life’s lessons, embracing every opportunity to learn and experience something new with a soft and gentle heart.
 Amber has been dedicated to the path of yoga since 2009.
 In 2010 she had the opportunity to travel extensively through Southeast Asia, China, Nepal and Northern India practicing and studying the art/science of yoga.
 While in India she completed her 200RYT.
 Amber graduated from Subtle Yoga’s Therapeutic Yoga 500RYT in the spring of 2013.
-Amber served as Asheville Community Yoga’s Associate Director for 6 years.
-She currently serves as Teacher Training & Yoga Immersion Director.
+Amber serves as Asheville Community Yoga’s Teacher Training Director.

 Wendy found yoga early in life and has the had the honor of studying many different disciplines of yoga including Hatha, Vinyasa Flow, Yin, Therapeutic, Restorative, Prenatal and Kid’s Yoga.
 Her earliest influences were Erich Schiffmann, Seane Corn, Doug Keller, and Paul Grilley.
 Sharing Yoga as a practice of compassionate, heart-opening, soul healing, mindful movement that transcends the mat in a studio, Wendy encourages her students to incorporate yoga into every part of their lives.
 Often playful, always heartfelt, her classes create an environment of acceptance and unconditional love of self and others.
-Having been a part of Asheville Community Yoga in the very beginning, she is grateful to be back and serves as Community Service Director and Teacher Liaison.
+Having been a part of Asheville Community Yoga in the very beginning, she is grateful to be back and serves as Fundraising Director and Teacher Liaison.

 Kristin “Luna” Ray